24 August, 2022

 Examples of types of companies that are given a Companies House registration number include:

-- Companies owned by shareholders.
+• Companies owned by shareholders;

-- Public limited companies.
+• Public limited companies;

-- Limited liability partnerships.
+• Limited liability partnerships;

-- Limited partnerships.
+• Limited partnerships.

 Do Sole Traders Need a Company Registration Number?

 Some businesses do not need a registration number.
-These businesses are those which are not required to incorporate with Companies House in the first place.
+These businesses are those that are not required to incorporate with Companies House in the first place.
 Partnerships and sole traders are examples of two such business models.

 Unlike companies that do require registration through Companies House, business models like these aren’t considered separate legal entities from their owners.
 Rather than incorporating with Companies House, sole traders and partnerships instead register with HMRC.
 These types of businesses are taxed through Self Assessment.